w3c/wai-tutorials/source/site-navigation/menus-structure.html.erb.md

 <%= ref :start %>
 {:/}

-Label menus according to their individual function to make them easier to find and understand.
-This helps to distinguish between multiple menus on a web page.
+Label menus to make them easier to find and understand.
+The label should be short but descriptive, which allows users to distinguish between multiple menus on a web page.
 Use a heading, `aria-label`, or `aria-labelledby` to provide the label.

 {::nomarkdown}
 <%= ref :middle %>